bazmurphy/typescript-more/learning.md

 To connect the .js files to the .ts files
 And so it simplifies Debugging because you can directly see the .ts files in the browser
 ![](/images/03-40-example.png)

+### 03-41 rootDir and outDir

+Typically you will have a `/src` folder that holds all the source code `.ts` files And a `/dist` folder that holds all the output the compiles `.js` files `rootDir` is where your source code should be
+`outDir` is where your compiled code should be

+`"rootDir": "./src",`
+`"outDir": "./dist",`
+(!)
+Subfolders and structure are also copied between the two

+`"removeComments": true,`
+this removes any comments in the `.ts` files so they don't exist in the compiled `.js` files

+`"noEmit": true,`
+this stops TypeScript from generating `.js` files altogether if you just want to check if your files are correct, but don't want to write all the output files you can set it to true to just have the TypeScript compiler check your files for any errors without actually creating the output file

+`"downlevelIteration": true,`
+this is an advanced option, for niche cases, where older versions of JavaScript and loops which don't work there it will output more verbose codeobs